 Many people who are considering the United States Navy as an option wonder if there may be some mental or physical condition from their past which may preclude them from serving.
 This post is the first of a two part series which will talk about medical conditions and possibly answer your “would I make it with” questions.
 Today I will list the medical issues/conditions which will not be considered for a waiver.

-Generally the Navy will not waive the following conditions (conditions listed in COMNAVCRUITCOMINST 1130.8J);
+Generally, the Navy will not waive the following conditions (conditions listed in COMNAVCRUITCOMINST 1130.8L);

-- Acquired Immune Deficiency Syndrome (AIDS), AIDS Related Complex (ARC), HIV Antibody, or history of any of the above.
+- Acquired Immune Deficiency Syndrome (AIDS) or AIDS Related Complex (ARC), or history of either.

 - Single kidney – regardless of cause.